DevExpress/testcafe/docs/articles/documentation/using-testcafe/command-line-interface.md

 > Inactive tabs and minimized browser windows switch to a lower resource consumption mode
 > where tests do not always execute correctly.

-If a browser hangs while it executes tests, TestCafe restarts the browser and continues running tests in a new window.
+If a browser stops responding while it executes tests, TestCafe restarts the browser and tries to continue tests in a new window.
+The test during which the browser stopped responding is reported as failed.

 ## Browser List